 - Toweling – as per ITTF rules brief intervals for toweling every 6 points from the start of each game, and at the change of ends in the last possible game of a match, is allowed.

 - Timeouts - ITTF Rules of Table Tennis for timeouts shall apply only to the Premier Division.
 For all other divisions, no timeouts shall be allowed.

 - SNDTTA is not going to introduce the ‘Expedite System’ as covered in the ITTF Rules of Table Tennis

 - Change of rackets and rubbers allowable under the ITTF rules.
 In accordance with ITTF rules, players must not change their racket/rubber once a match has commenced unless it is accidentally damaged so badly that it cannot be used.

 - Results and scoresheets.
 All scoresheets shall show, in legible writing, the full names of all players with first names first and surnames last.
 It is the responsibility of the winning team to communicate the result of the match within two days after the match.
 Preferably this is done immediately after both captains have signed the scoresheet.
 The preferred method is for a photo to be taken of the scoresheet and messaged or emailed to the recorder.
-If the scoresheet is not received by the recorder within a week of the match being played, a 1 point penalty is applied and thereafter an additional point for each week delayed in submitting the result.
+If the scoresheet is not received by the recorder within a week of the match being played, a 1 point penalty may be applied and thereafter an additional point for each week delayed in submitting the result.

 - Deferred Matches